Creatine Water Intake Calculator

 Calculate the optimal water intake when supplementing with creatine to maximize benefits and minimize potential side effects.

-Enter your body weight in pounds (lbs) or kilograms (kg)
+Enter your body weight in kilograms (kg)

 Enter your daily creatine dosage in grams (g)